jmmarreiros/jmwebsite/content/home/opportunities.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Recent opportunities" subtitle = "Job call and internships"
+title = "Call for collaborations" subtitle = "Collaborations, job calls and internships"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.